-Does an employer have to provide separate changing and toilet facilities?
+I am undergoing gender reassignment.
+Does my employer have to provide separate changing and toilet facilities?

-The issue of toilet and changing facilities is one of the most difficult to resolve in the workplace, often due to objections raised by other members of staff.
-As soon as an individual decides to live permanently in the opposite gender, whether or not they complete any medical procedure or obtain a gender recognition certificate, a change of changing and toilet facilities should be considered.
+The issue of toilet and changing facilities is often the most difficult to resolve in the workplace, often due to objections raised by other members of staff.
+As soon as a person decides to live permanently in the opposite gender, whether or not they complete any medical procedure or obtain a gender recognition certificate, a change of changing and toilet facilities should be considered.
 It is potentially discriminatory to expect someone in their acquired gender to have to use facilities of their birth sex or be restricted to using other accessible facilities.